 The team battled changing weather conditions, including rain, sunshine, heavy winds and a hailstorm, as they covered 23.5 miles on foot up the peaks.

 Nicky Turner, community fundraiser for Brain Tumour UK, said: "The team here at the charity are amazed and delighted and we really appreciate the support of Anglian in helping us continue with our work in providing support, funding research and raising awareness in a bid to change things for the better for everyone affected by a brain tumour."

 Anglian hope to raise £15,000 for Brain Tumour UK, its charity of the year, by the end of March 2013.

-Nasaybah Hussain 18, from Newham has been announced as the winner of this year’s Breaking Into News, an…Find out more
+Stevie Yessaian, a 22-year-old from Bedford has been crowned the winner of this year’s Column Idol, a competition…Find out more

 Last month we introduced our semi-finalists and today we’re proud to announce the finalists for our Column Idol…Find out more